 Analysis is providing the DEED aspects --your Definitions, Explanations, Examples and Diagrams to show how the theory helps to answer the question.

 Economic theories (i.e. our diagrams) always suggest certain things are true --for example that price ceilings will result in shortages.
-However, our field is full of interesting nuances.
+However, our field is full of interesting assumptions and exceptions.
 For example, price ceilings don't always result in shortages, because they might be set above the current equilibrium price.